UoMResearchIT/mine-the-gaps/README.md

 Quit the server with CONTROL-C.
 ```
 Using your browser, navigate to http://127.0.0.1:8000/ (or the link shown in your output) and this should
-open up the web-application.
+open up the web-application. *Note that no data has been loaded yet, so the map will be empty.*

 #### How to set admin users
-This web application only allows admins (aka superusers) to upload the sensor and estimations data.
+To load data, an admin user is required.
+To set up an admin user (aka superuser), we need to run the
+Django management tool, from the same project directory as in previous steps:\
+Run:`python manage.py createsuperuser` \
+This will ask several questions via the command line.
+Once the superuser is set up,
+that user can log in to the web application.

+#### Log in as superuser and upload data
+Return to the web application on your browser (`localhost:8000`) and click on `admin login` in the
+top right-hand side of the main page.
+Use the new admin log-in credentials to log in.

+See our [instructions for admin users](README_instructions.md#admin-users) for admin user instructions
+on how to use this web application, including how to upload data.

-See the Django documents on how to do this:
+See the Django documents for more details on setting up user authentication:
 https://docs.djangoproject.com/en/3.2/topics/auth/default/

 # Deployment